-So you are planning your ultimate South Korea itinerary and don’t know how many days to spend in Busan?
+So, you are planning your ultimate South Korea itinerary and wonder how many days in Busan?

-The second-largest city in Korea, our favorite city, it is also one of the most popular tourist destinations in the country.
+The second-largest city in Korea, our favorite, is also one of the country’s most popular tourist destinations.

 Busan offers stunning beaches, towering mountains, and unique temples, such as Beomeosa Temple, to explore.